Lanarkshire derby: Albion Rovers vs Airdrie

 Traditionally this fixture is known as the North Lanarkshire derby due to the locality between Coatbridge and Airdrie (they are neighbouring towns barely two miles apart).
 This fixture is also sometimes referred to as the Monklands derby after the local Council area that covered both Towns between 1973 and 1994.

 Due to both clubs usually being in different divisions, this derby has never been a regularity (and even more so since the demise of the Lanarkshire Cup).
 The teams competed in July 2010 at Cliftonhill stadium, with Airdrie winning 1–0 (the first competitive fixture between the two clubs since the formation of the new Airdrieonians, then referred to as Airdrie United) in front of around 1,000 fans.

 Both teams competed in the Second Division in 2011–12, with Airdrie winning three times, but Albion Rovers winning the other game 7–2.

 The two teams drew each other in the Third Round of the 2019–20 Scottish Cup, where Airdrie won 1–4 in Coatbridge.

+The last meeting between the two sides was in 2025/26 pre-season, with Airdrie defeating Albion Rovers 7-0, with goals from Lewis McGrattan, Sean McGinty, Craig Ross, Chris Mochrie, a Cammy Cooper double & Dylan MacDonald.

 Paddy Connolly is an example of a player who has played for both clubs.